The-OpenROAD-Project-Attic/Resizer/README.md

 says do not use cells with names that begin with "DLY" in all libraries.

-The `write_def` command `-units`, `-die_area`, `-core_area`, `-site` and
-`-auto_place`_pins arguments are only used when writing a DEF file from a Verilog netlist. `dist_units` are the DEF database units per micron.
-The die area is a list of corner coordinates in microns (lower x, lower y, upper x, upper y). `site_name` is a LEF site name that is used to write ROW statements to fill the die area.
-The `-auto_place_pins` argument adds locations for the pins equally spaced around the die perimeter.

 A typical resizer command file is shown below.

 ```